 Have you watched a movie about artificial intelligence?
 Yes, those machines with advanced technology you can think of and do things by their own thinking.
-Some movies portrayed AI great, but some made them look scary because of the idea that they will rule the world and enslave human beings in the future.
+Some movies portrayed AI as great, but some made them look scary because of the idea that they will rule the world and enslave human beings in the future.
 Basically, artificial intelligence is the intelligence demonstrated by machines.
 They can do what human beings can do, thinking and doing without a command from a human being, specifically learning and problem-solving—without getting tired.
-More and more are developing artificial-intelligence-capable machines, but how can it be associated with cybersecurity?
+More and more are developing artificial-intelligence-capable machines, but how can they be associated with cybersecurity?

 Capable of going through years of attack logs

 Hackers will and always continue to find new sophisticated ways to penetrate networks or steal any important information, and much worse is that most of these vulnerabilities are well-known to them.
-They follow certain patterns and sequences that even a well-trained cybersecurity personnel can’t defend their attacks.
+They follow certain patterns and sequences that even well-trained cybersecurity personnel can’t defend against their attacks.
 This is where artificial intelligence comes in and saves the day.
 It can go through years of attack logs to analyze and learn multiple attack methods and strategies that can help lessen aberration in the future.

 Act faster than experts